IBM/spectrum-virtualize-exporter/README.md

   server_key: ./certs/server.key
 ```

+**If any of the "ca_cert", "server_cert" or "server_key" are not provided, the exporter http server will start without https(mTLS) enabled.**

 ## Exported Metrics

+* It recommended to scrape every 30 seconds.

 | RESTful API | Description | Default | Metrics | Total number of metrics |
 | --- | --- | --- | --- | --- |